Aramaic New Testament hypotheses: Aramaic original New Testament hypotheses

 The hypothesis that the New Testament could have been written in Aramaic, the language of Jesus, and then translated to Greek is rejected by the majority of modern scholars.

-Richard Simon of Normandy in 1689 initially asserted that an Aramaic or Hebrew Gospel of Matthew, lay behind the Nazarene Gospel, and was the Proto-Gospel.
-A more extensive version of this theory only claiming an Aramaic Proto-Gospel was first proposed by Gotthold Ephraim Lessing in 1784.
-It was expanded on by Johann Gottfried Eichhorn, who in 1804 provided a comprehensive basis for the Proto-Gospel hypothesis and argued for an Aramaic original gospel that each of the Synoptic evangelists had in a different intermediate form.
+The French priest Richard Simon in 1689 initially asserted that an Aramaic or Hebrew Gospel of Matthew lay behind the Nazarene Gospel, and thus served as the Proto-Gospel.
+A more extensive version of this theory claiming solely an Aramaic Proto-Gospel was first proposed by Gotthold Ephraim Lessing in 1784.
+It was expounded on by Johann Gottfried Eichhorn, who in 1804 provided a comprehensive basis for the Proto-Gospel hypothesis and argued for an Aramaic original gospel that each of the Synoptic evangelists had in a different intermediate form.

-In 1887 John Hancock Pettingell in spite of the then-well established view of Greek originals, argued that some texts of the New Testament such as "the Gospel of Matthew, the Epistles to the Hebrews" might have been written "in the vernacular Syriac of the Jews".
+In 1887 John Hancock Pettingell, in spite of the now-established view of Greek originals, argued that some texts of the New Testament such as "the Gospel of Matthew, the Epistles to the Hebrews" might have been written "in the vernacular Syriac of the Jews".
 Some 19th-century scholars believe the place names in the Peshitta New Testament indicate it was written by someone with independent knowledge of Aramaic place names in Palestine mentioned in the Greek New Testament.

 Throughout the 20th century Matthew Black tried to advance Lessing's hypothesis further, but only was able to establish with some degree of certainty that some parts of the Gospel of Mark could derive from an Aramaic sayings-source or tradition.
 His work was heavily critiqued for its methodology.
 It is republished today with a critical preface lauding it as the "highmark" of an older theory, but describing consequent developments in scholarship.

 The 20th-century scholar Charles Cutler Torrey held to a view that the Gospels were composed in Aramaic.
 He also argued in a posthumous publication that the Greek in the Book of Revelation was so bad that it might be indicative of having been composed in Aramaic.

 The 20th-century Vetus Syra translator E. Jan Wilson believed that Luke was written "in the Syriac dialect of Antioch", that Matthew also might be an Aramaic composition, that Mark was unlikely to be Aramaic and that John could not have been written in Aramaic.
 Fellow 20th-century translator George Lamsa advocated for a similar Syriac-based theory asserting a "Peshitta-original" in his translation of his Peshitta New Testament.
 However, his work is poorly regarded by most scholars in the field.

 The common response by scholars in the field of New Testament studies to these theories is expressed by Sebastian Brock:

 The only complete English translation of the Peshitta is by G. Lamsa.
 This is unfortunately not always very accurate, and his claims that the Peshitta Gospels represent the Aramaic original underlying the Greek Gospels are entirely without foundation; such views, which are not infrequently found in more popular literature, are rejected by all serious scholars.